firefly2442/aurora4x-docker/README.md

 Depending on where you are running this and/or your network settings, this container could be visible to the outside world.
 Be careful that this not be used as an attack vector onto your systems.

+This container is by default configured to use basic auth, It is recommended to change the password and/or username to make it more secure

 ## Why Docker